darknightghost/sandnix/doc/kernel-devel-doc/core/mm/paging.md

 ##Importent data structures
 1.`proc_pg_tbl_t`(`src/sandnix/kernel/core/mm/paging/paging_defs.h`)
 User space page table of process.
 It refers to a number of `page_block_t`.
+The index of page table is the same with process id.
 2.`page_block_t`(`src/sandnix/kernel/core/mm/paging/paging_defs.h`)
 A block of pages.
 It has 3 status : free, allocated, commited.
 When it is commited, it refers to a `page_obj_t`.
 3.`page_obj_t`(`src/sandnix/kernel/core/mm/paging/page_object_defs.h`)
 Object of memory.
 It refers to physical memory pages or swapped pages.
-And it operates the page table of platform
+And it operates the page table of platform.
 ##Interfaces
 ###`void core_mm_switch_to(u32 index);`
 ####Description